sentinelium/articles/multisig-electrum-coldcard.md

 The dependency files and the package need to be transferred to our airgapped laptop.
 Hence, copy the downloaded `.tar.gz` file to a USB.
 Additionally, copy to the USB those new `.deb` files from the folder `/var/cache/apt/archives/`

-## Let's move now to the target airgapped laptop
+## Let's move now to the airgapped laptop
 Once the airgapped laptop has started, copy the files from the USB to a temporary folder in the desktop, for example.

 Now, copy all the `.deb` files to the `/var/cache/apt/archives/` folder.
 From the command line, it would look like this, just replace the correct value for your "origin folder".